bendtherules/bendtherules.github.com/posts/function-name-binding.md

 ## bound name

 1. Can I call the function using its name in the OUTSIDE scope?
-	Because these are all function expressions, they don't automatically create any name binding in the outer scope.
-It really depends
+	Because these are all function expressions, they DON'T automatically create any name binding in the outer scope.
+It really depends on its surroundings and what they do.
+For ex, if the function is created and assigned to a variable,

 2.